wnck777/THE-text-editor/README.md

 # THE-text-editor
-The only text editor you'll ever need!
+The only text editor you'll ever need!!!
+Written in C for pure performance!!!